PDXCodeGuildJan/SarahPDXCode2016/AngryDice/README.md

 must declare it out loud (i'll remind you).

 #### Stage 1
-One die showing 1 pip, another showing 2 pips.
+You are aiming for ene die showing 1 pip, another showing 2 pips.

 #### Stage 2
-One die showing the Angry face (which represents a 3), another showing 4 pips.
+Now you are aiming for one die showing the Angry face (which represents a 3), another showing 4 pips.

 #### Stage 3
-One die showing 5 pips, another showing 6 pips.
+Bet you can't guess what we are aiming for now!
+You guess it, one die showing 5 pips, another showing 6 pips.

-Players do not have to perfectly roll each Stage; if a die shows one face in a set, that die is locked (left aside) and the player now rolls the other die to complete the set.
-EXCEPTION: The 6 die face may never be locked!
+Players do not have to perfectly roll each Stage; if a die shows one face in a set, that die is locked (left aside) and the player now rolls the other die to complete the set. **EXCEPTION: The 6 die face may never be locked!**

-### The Anger
+### The Anger (rawr!)
 If the dice ever show both Angry Faces, the player must START OVER from **Stage 1**.

 ### The Victory
 The first player to race through all Stages to reach Stage 3 and announces "GET ANGRY!" is declared the victor!

 ## Ready to Play?
 First, lets download the proper programs and files to play.
-If you have already downloaded Python3 and the angry dice file, ignore and go to step number 3.
+If you have already downloaded Python3 and the angry dice file, ignore Steps 1 & 2 and skip to step number 3.

-1. Download Python3 by going to https://www.python.org/downloads/ and click the download button on your left, 3.5.1. (if you haven't done so already).
+1. First, download Python3 by going to https://www.python.org/downloads/ and click the download button on your left, 3.5.1.
 2. Download the file called ** angry_dice.py ** from the email I send you.
 Save it to your Desktop as ** angry_dice.py **
 3. Next, open up your computer's console by following the instructions below:
       1. hit 'command' and 'space bar' at the same time.